SESYNC-ci/model-lang-lesson/docs/_slides/lm.md

 ## Exercise 1

 Regress hindfoot_length against weight and species_id.
-Does it appear that the Chihuahuan Desert's common kangaroo rat (DM) have *inordinately* large feet for their size?
+Does it appear that the Chihuahuan Desert's common kangaroo rat (DM) have *inordinately* large feet for their weight?

 ===